2025 NASCAR Cup Series: Regular season

 William Byron overtook pole-sitter Chase Briscoe early before the race was red flagged on lap 11 for a weather delay in the area.
 After nearly 4 hours under the red flag, involving 2 red flags, the race promptly resumed.
 Joey Logano won the first stage, but had engine issues that forced him to the back of the pack.
 Ross Chastain got turned and collected Shane van Gisbergen, Martin Truex Jr., Josh Berry, and Hélio Castroneves while Ryan Blaney edged out Austin Cindric and won the second stage.
 Ricky Stenhouse Jr. made contact with Logano and collected Kyle Busch, Chase Elliott, Noah Gragson, and Todd Gilliland.
 With 5 laps to go, as the field entered the backstretch, Cole Custer turned Christopher Bell into the wall, resulting in Ryan Preece flipping mid-air, resulting in overtime.
 On the final lap, Custer made contact with Denny Hamlin and caused a huge wreck as Byron snuck his way through and held off Tyler Reddick and Jimmie Johnson to win his second consecutive Daytona 500, becoming the fifth driver in history to do so.
-This was the 10th Daytona 500 win for Hendrick Motorsports, surpassing them with Petty Enterprises for the most all-time.
+This was the 10th Daytona 500 win for Hendrick Motorsports, surpassing Petty Enterprises for the most all-time by a race team.